FionaLMcLaren/FionaLMcLaren/README.md

 🔭 I’m currently working on ...
 * [pictoment](https://pages.github.com/) : A simple pixel art maker reminiscent of old internet vibes
-* [GitHub Pages](https://github.com/matthewduffy33/Timetable-Website) : Developing the frontend for a university timetabler which will help students organise their classes
+* [timetable-website](https://github.com/matthewduffy33/Timetable-Website) : Developing the frontend for a university timetabler which will help students organise their classes

 🌱 I’m currently learning ...
 * React